Acanthogryllus fortipes

-Acanthogryllus fortipes, or the brown cricket, is a species of cricket from southern Africa.
+Acanthogryllus fortipes, commonly known as the brown cricket, is a species of cricket from southern Africa.
 It is mostly dark brown in colour and has a large head.
 It is a common species in short grass, including artificial habitats such as lawns and fields.

 Description

 This stocky cricket has a body length of about 25 mm.
 It has a large, broad head and pronotum.
 It is dark brown in colour but has tan areas behind the head, on the sides of the prothorax and on the elytral (hardened forewing) margins.
 The fore tibia have a long, apical spur and the hind tibia have eight long spurs on both the inside and outside.
 Both sexes have wings.
 In females, the ovipositor is 7.5-12 mm long, slightly shorter than the hind femur.

 Head

 The head is mostly blackish, although it has a tan band across the vertex.
 The face is also blackish, with orange brown mouth part and orange cheeks.